Foy's Lake Concord

+Foy’s Lake Concord Amusement World is an amusement park in Bangladesh, located at Foy’s Lake in the Pahartali neighborhood of Chittagong.
+It was established on 19 February 2004 by Concord Entertainment Company Limited, a leading entertainment and real estate company in Bangladesh.
+The complex covers nearly 320 acres (130 ha) of land and consists of three main components: a dry theme park, a water park, and a resort.
+The theme park complex is frequented by tourists and locals in Chittagong.

+The dry theme park, also known as Foy’s Lake Concord Amusement World, is the largest and oldest part of the complex.
+It features rides and attractions including roller coasters, bumper cars, a Ferris wheel, a haunted house, 3D theater, and more.
+The dry theme park also hosts live shows, concerts, festivals, and other events throughout the year.

+The water park, also known as Sea World Water Park, is the newest and most modern part of the complex.
+It features slides and attractions, including a wave pool, rain dance, water coaster and lazy river.
+The water park also has a food court, a souvenir shop, and a locker room.

+The resort, also known as Foy’s Lake Resort, offers rooms and suites, as well as restaurants, banquet halls, conference rooms, and a spa.

 History

 In 2004, Concord Entertainment Company Limited agreed to establish a theme park at Foy's Lake on about 320 acres of land owned by Bangladesh Railway, under a 50-year build–operate–transfer arrangement.
 They broke ground in November of that year.
 In the first five years, the company invested 1.6 billion Bangladeshi taka ($23.7M as of 2009) in the site.

-As of 2018, Concord said daily attendance can reach 5,000 on holiday weekends if the weather is fine.
+As of 2018, Concord has reported a daily attendance of close to 5000 on holiday weekends, subject to weather conditions.

 Attractions

 The complex consists of two theme parks and a resort.
 There are boating facilities and floating restaurants.

 Foy's Lake Concord Amusement World

-The dry park has shops and carnival rides such as a baby carousel, family roller coaster, bumper cars, coffee cups, and a ferris wheel.
+The dry park has shops and carnival rides such as a baby carousel, a family roller coaster, bumper cars, coffee cups, and a Ferris wheel.

-Sea World Concord
+Sea World Water Park

 The water park has a wave pool, children's pool, splash pools, and water coaster rides.